-Four nominees for Heritage Award 2025 municipality of Aalten
+Four nominees for the 2025 Heritage Award of the municipality of Aalten

-The municipality of Aalten annually presents the Heritage Award.
+The municipality of Aalten presents the Heritage Award annually.
 Individuals and organizations can be nominated for this award.
-Based on the advice of the Environmental Quality Commission, the Municipal Executive has nominated four candidates who are eligible for the Heritage Award 2025.
+Based on the advice of the Environmental Quality Committee, the mayor and aldermen have nominated four candidates who are eligible for the 2025 Heritage Award.

 The 4 nominees are pictured here.